 Project Requirements and Client Commitments

-Sustainable Business Consulting Projects include a combination of the following key elements to align with course learning objectives (past project examples):
+Sustainable Business Consulting Projects propose equitable and sustainable solutions to business challenges and include a combination of the following key elements to align with course learning objectives (past project examples):

 - Primary research: potentially including stakeholder surveys, key informant or expert interviews, focus groups.